 Hiekel, Nicole & Wagner, Michael (2020): Individualized relationship practices and union dissolution.
 Differences between marriage and cohabitation.
-European Sociological Review (in press)
+European Sociological Review (online first)

 Muller, Joanne S., Hiekel, Nicole & Liefbroer, Aart C. (2020): The long term costs of family trajectories: Women’s later life earnings across Europe.
-Demography (in press)
+Demography (online first)